Suppenterrine/Suppenterrine/README.md

 # 👋 This is @Suppenterrine
-- 🌱 I’m coding mostly in Python and Javascript
+- 🍂 I’m coding mostly in Python and Javascript
-- 🍂 **Wanting** to code with React and Rust
+- 🪴 **GPT** rubberduck 🦆

 > POV you see me working: